FinTP/fintp_samples/fintp_sct/README.md

     - ln -s FinTPNODBConnector SEPAConnector
 ````

-7. Customize `fintp/fintpSetEnv.sh` file according to your environment
+####7.
+Customize `fintp/fintpSetEnv.sh` file according to your environment

 Set the variable `FINTPHOME` to your fintp folder

-8. Customize .config files for connectors in connectors folder
+####8.
+Customize .config files for connectors in connectors folder

 - `BOSEPAConnector` - the connector that receives data from BackOffice application in an AMQ or WMQ queue (MT 103 messages)  and send them to FinTP server

 Edit `BOSEPAConnector.config` - customize it according to your environment.
 Pay attention to location of .xslt and .xml files and data about your AMQ/WMQ connection

 - `DBConnector` - the connector that receives data from all other connectors and send them in FinTP internal database

 Edit `DBConnector.config` - customize it according to your environment.
 Pay attention to data about your AMQ/WMQ connection

 - `SEPAConnector` - the conector that sends batches  (pacs.008 xml messages) to external application

 Pay attention to location of .xslt and .xml files and data about your AMQ/ WMQ connection

-9. Customize .config files for Routing Engine and EventsWatcher in core folder
+####9.
+Customize .config files for Routing Engine and EventsWatcher in core folder

 - `RoutingEngine` - the core of FinTP solution

-Edit RoutingEngine.config - customize it according to your environment.
+Edit `RoutingEngine.config` - customize it according to your environment.
 Pay attention to data about your AMQ/WMQ connection

 - `EventsWatcher` - the connector that receives events from all other components

-Edit EventsWatcher.config - customize it according to your environment.
+Edit `EventsWatcher.config` - customize it according to your environment.
 Pay attention to data about your AMQ/WMQ connection

-10. Create and configure the  fintp database:
+####10.
+Create and configure the  fintp database:

 Follow the steps in Installation section in the [fintp_db project](https://github.com/FinTP/fintp_db/README.md)